 After months of waiting, the results are finally in!
 Sorry, let me rewind.
-A while back I made a post about a bunch of demos I sent out that were rejected which can be read → here.
+A while back I made a post about a bunch of demos I sent out that were rejected which can be read here → They Rejected My Music Demo

 Today it’s still one of the more popular posts on my site.
 I got a lot of feedback and suggestions, but one thing that stuck with me was this debate over whether or not full songs or short snippets were best when submitting a demo.